 When you widen your current driveway, you will be able to park an extra vehicle off the street, or add a basketball hoop area for the kids.

 This stamped and colored driveway addition widens a narrow driveway.
 The eye-catching, textured walkway area allows people more room to get out of their vehicles without walking on the grass or step in the mud when it rains.

-Concrete driveways today, have a lot of color and texture options.
+Although most concrete driveways are still just a plain gray concrete, they don't need to be.
+Concrete driveways today, have a lot of color and texture options to blend with the colors of a home.
 In recent years, the concrete industry has developed many innovative decorative concrete products.
-Although most driveways are still just a plain gray concrete, they don't need to be.

 Decorative driveways can match your home's exterior colors, and, be nearly any color you choose.